Facebook Pixel

 Brookbush Institute Logo

-I-Band: Refers to the part of the muscle cell that looks lighter under a microscope.
-This area of the cell is lighter due to parallel arrangement of thinner filaments (actin), and no overlap with the thicker filaments (myosin).
+I-band: Refers to the part of the muscle cell that looks lighter under a microscope (near the z-disk).
+This area of the cell is lighter due to the parallel arrangement of actin with no overlap with the thicker myosin filaments.

 Comments